-With this proceeding, the Commission aims to establish firm and strict nondiscriminatory interconnection obligations on broadband Internet access service providers.
-We strongly endorse these efforts, and with these comments, offer evidence that these rules will promote efficient investment, promote innovation, create jobs, and promote competition.
+Below we offer evidence that strong, enforceable Net Neutrality rules will promote efficient investment, promote innovation, create jobs, and promote competition.
 We also offer evidence rebutting the major claims of hypothetical harms that openness policy might cause.
 We then provide extensive discussion on exactly how the Commission should structure these rules in order to effectively preserve and promote the open Internet.